-With the exception of Option I2, which has an unacceptably steep gradient, upstream fish passage to the outlet of Hudgeon Lake and beyond will likely be attainable after construction.
-Most age classes of Arctic Grayling and by juvenile Chinook Salmon will be able to swim up the channel.
+With the exception of Option I2, which has an unacceptably steep gradient, upstream fish passage to the outlet of Hudgeon Lake and beyond will be attainable after construction for all Options.
+Most age classes of Arctic Grayling and young-of-year juvenile Chinook Salmon will be able to swim up the channel.
 This is contingent on design details such as measures to concentrate the flow during low(er) flow conditions, and riprap large enough to break the flow of the stream being part of the design and construction of the channel.